santiago-a-serrano/robust_physics_constrained_nn/README.md

 ### Other comparisons

-Other comparisons, like the ones shown in the paper, can be achieved through the following scripts inside the `robust_physics_constrained_nn/examples/double_pendulum/` directory.
+Other comparisons, like the ones shown in the paper, can be achieved by running the following scripts inside the `robust_physics_constrained_nn/examples/double_pendulum/` directory.

 - `adv_noise_comparison.py` compares the accumulated error of 4 approaches (with various levels of adversarial noise):
   _ A1 with and without gradient regulatization.